Steeeephen/LAVA/README.md

 The dimensions are *slightly* different for each league so the raw numbers in the csvs are not always directly comparable between different leagues.
 Vods with a lot of noise beforehand can slow down the program, vods with highlights beforehand can break the program.
 Best input is a vod with only in-game footage, but avoiding pre-game highlights is the biggest thing as the program will see the highlight, assume the game started and begin gathering data.

-Replays desync the time as the program assumes the game was paused anytime the game isn't live
+Replays desync the time as the program assumes the game was paused anytime the game isn't live.
+On the to-do list

 Please note that this is an early build, any queries can be directed to  loltracker.program [at] gmail.com